ChingSsuyuan/Proto_vEB_Tree/README.md

 ### successor

-provided a file called test.txt, which contains a sequence of successor
+Provided a file called test.txt, which contains a sequence of successor

 (given by ‘S’), insert (given by ‘I’), and delete (given by ‘D’) operations.